-FIU doctoral student Maanasa Jayachandran is working to unravel the mystery of how the brain recalls memories in the correct order.
+FIU doctoral student Maanasa Jayachandra working to unravel the mystery of how the b recalls memories in the correct order.

-If she's successful, it might lead to a better understanding of how diseases like Alzheimer's affect memory and how to treat them.
+If she's successful, it might lead to a better understanding of how diseases like Alzheime affect memory and how to treat them.

-Recalling a memory in the correct order is a crucial skill when it comes to completing tasks or even reminiscing with family.
-Yet, it's still among the many enduring mysteries of how the brain works.
+Recalling a memory in the correct order is a crucial skill when it comes to completing tas or even reminiscing with family.
+Yet, it's still among the many enduring mysteries of how brain works.

 Jayachandran has been studying the role of different parts of the brain and how they retrieve memory in a sequence.
-For her study, Jayachandran trained rats to remember sequences of odors.
-She would then put the odors out of sequence and ask the rats to tell her if they were in the correct order or not.
-Rats were rewarded with water when they were right.
+For her stud Jayachandran trained rats to remember sequences of odors.
+She would then put the odors out of sequence and ask the rats to te her if they were in the correct order or not.
+F were rewarded with water when they were ri

-"These rats are very good at this task and are able to tell if an odor is in the correct sequence or not" Jayachandran said.
+"These rats are very good at this task and ar able to tell if an odor is in the correct sequen or not" Jayachandran said.